Top 10 metaverse stocks to watch

 While most people assume the metaverse only involves online video gaming, many organisations such as the National Basketball Association (NBA), National Football League (NFL) and other sporting codes have adapted their offering into digital, immersive experience that mimics the physical world.

 - The metaverse is a virtual world that simulates real-life on a digital plane.
 It involves tapping into virtual and augmented reality to imitate the physical world

 - You can participate in the metaverse by playing online video games, creating your own items, buying or selling assets such as NFTs and buildings, and so much more

 - You can get exposure to stocks of entities that are involved in the creation and make-up of the metaverse

 - You can choose between trading or investing in metaverse stocks from a list of the best performing companies taken from the Ball Metaverse Index

-- To trade metaverse stocks, you can open a CFD trading or spread betting account and speculate on the price of the underlying asset rising or falling
+- To trade metaverse stocks, you can open a CFD trading account and speculate on the price of the underlying asset rising or falling

-- If you want to take ownership of the stock, you can open a share dealing account to invest and earn dividends if the company grants them
+- If you want to take ownership of the stock, you can open a share trading account to invest and earn dividends if the company grants them

 1 Bloomberg, 2022

 2 Money US News, 2022